 Replace the old spark plugs?
 Check.

-Swap out the dirty air filter?
+Swap out the grimy air filter?
 Done.

 Change the transmission fluid?
 What?

-Thankfully, in this detailed guide, I will cover everything you need to know about transmission fluid, including what it is, how often it needs to be changed, and what you can expect to spend for the service.
+Thankfully, in this thorough guide, I will cover everything you need to know about transmission fluid, including what it is, how often it needs to be changed, and what you can expect to spend for the service.

 Let us commence!